wesslen/BigDataPatent/README.md

 ## 2. Load Dataset, Set Column Names and Sample Data

 ### Load Dataset and Set Column Names
-The dataset containing nearly 33,000 patents for eight companies is named "updatedCompanies.csv".
+The dataset is named "updatedCompanies.csv".
+It includes nearly 33,000 patents for eight companies (3M and seven competitors).

 ```python
 # sample dataset